-Before the test begins, you may get a sedative or ibuprofen (such as Advil) to help you relax and to relax your uterus so it will not cramp during the test.
+Before the test begins, you may get a sedative or ibuprofen (such as Advil) to help you relax.
+This can also help relax your uterus so it will not cramp during the test.
 You will need to take off your clothes below the waist and drape a gown around your waist.
-You will empty your bladder and then lie on your back on an examination table with your feet raised and supported by stirrups.
+You will empty your bladder.
+Then you will lie on your back on an exam table.
+Your feet will be raised and supported by stirrups.
 This allows your doctor to look at your genital area.

-You probably will feel some cramping like menstrual cramps during the test.
+You will most likely feel some cramping like menstrual cramps during the test.
 The amount of pain you have depends on what problems the doctor finds and treats during the test.

 There is a small chance of damaging or puncturing the uterus or fallopian tubes during the test.

 The shape of the uterus and fallopian tubes are normal.
 The fallopian tubes are not scarred or damaged.
-The dye flows freely from the uterus, through the fallopian tubes, and spills normally into the belly.
+The dye flows freely from the uterus and through the fallopian tubes and then spills normally into the belly.

 No objects (such as an intrauterine device, or IUD), tumors, or growths are seen in the uterus.

 Fallopian tubes may be scarred, malformed, or blocked so that the dye does not flow through the tubes and spill into the belly.
 Blocked fallopian tubes may be caused by pelvic inflammatory disease (PID) or endometriosis.

 The dye may leak through the wall of the uterus, showing a tear or hole in the uterus.

 An abnormal uterus may show tissue (called a septum) that divides the uterus.